aws-samples/aws-dbs-refarch-graph/README.md

   * model and navigate sophisticated or complex structures,
   * quickly and flexibly link or connect items,
-  * answer questions based on an understanding of how things are connected – both the semantics of the relationships between entities and their various strengths, weights or qualities.
+  * answer questions based on an understanding of how things are connected – both the semantics of the relationships between entities and the various strengths, weights or qualities of these relationships.

 Key characteristics of a graph database workload include: